What is Bisexuality? | Read Time 10-12 Minutes.

 As hard as it may be to comprehend, it is possible for someone to sit perfectly in-between two sides.
 Not gay, not straight.
 But somewhere in between.
 Choosing who you are, and what you want.

 The facts and statistics that surround bisexuality are quite shocking to read.

-It’s no surprise that bisexual people are reported as having poorer mental health rates when compartmentalising a piece of themselves is part of their daily routine.
+It’s no surprise that bisexual people have poorer mental health rates when compartmentalising a piece of themselves is part of their daily routine.

 It’s even reported that bisexual people experience higher suicide rates.

-One report said that only 19% of bisexual people who were questioned have come out to their friends, families, and colleagues.
-This is compared to the 75% of lesbian and gay people who were asked the same question.
+One report said that only 19% of bisexual people have come out to their friends, families, and colleagues, comparing this to when you ask 75% of lesbian and gay people the same question.